zimm44/foundry-macros/README.md

 # foundry-macros
-Personal macros for foundry-vtt
+Personal macros for Foundry-VTT

-Macros created by Zimm#2324
+Owner: Zimm#2324

 The file macros.db is a pre-made compendium with all macros v1.0 updated until 29-july-2020.